Stochastic Lorenz dynamics and wind reversals in Rayleigh-B\'enard Convection: Simulation of Second Moment Statistics

 To verify the FBM properties of $G_n$, we compute local $H$ estimates for overlapping windows of length $L=2^{16}$.
 Within each window, the TAMSD and $M(\Delta)$ are populated such that local $H$ values are determined from the $\Delta^{2H}$ scaling law.
 The $H$ of each window appends the list, $H_i$, of length $N_w$, which is the number of windows.
 The autocovariance function (ACVF) for these local $H$ estimates is given by

 where $\bar{H}$ is the average of all the $H_i$.
 We then plot the ACVF versus a rescaled lag time, $\tilde{\Delta}=k/4$, in the inset of Fig. \ref{fig:12}, showing oscillations about zero, which is a characteristic of FBM \cite{Balcerek}.
-Thus, the $H$ estimate does not drift, thereby allowing us to use the power law for a global estimate of the classical Hurst exponent.
+Thus, the $H$ estimate does not drift, thereby allowing us to use the power law for a global estimate of the classical Hurst exponent. { This is further supported as we find that $\bar{H}\approx 0.5$ as well, meaning that within each length $L$ window, local Hurst exponents are consistently near $1/2$.